fidelity/kraan/docs/dev-guide.md

     options:
     '--log-level' N, where N is 1 for debug message or 2 for trace level debugging '--debug' for verbose output
-    This script will create a temporary directory and copy the addons.yaml and addons-source.yam files from testdata/addons to the temporary directory.
+    This script will create a temporary directory and copy the addons.yaml and addons-source.yaml files from testdata/addons tothe temporary directory.
 It will then set the environmental variable DATA_PATH to the temporary directory.
 This will cause the kraan-controller to process the addons layers using the temporary directory as its root directory when storing files it retrieves from this git repository's testdata/addons directory using the source controller.

-When you run the 'run-controller.sh' script it will copy some files to a temporary directory, emmit text as shown below and then prompt you as follow:

-    Running kraan-controller with DATA_PATH set to /tmp/kraan-XJQUWB You may change files in /tmp/kraan-XJQUWB/testdata/addons to test kraan-controller Edit and then kubectl apply /tmp/kraan-XJQUWB/testdata/addons/addons.yaml to cause kraan-controller to reprocess layers.
-    Edit and then kubectl apply /tmp/kraan-XJQUWB/testdata/addons/addons-source.yaml to cause kraan-controller to reprocess source controller data.
-    In order to allow for this scenario the temporary directory will not be deleted so you are responsible for deleting this directory

-    if you want change and rerun the kraan-controller you should type... export DATA_PATH=/tmp/kraan-XJQUWB
-    kubectl -n gotk-system port-forward svc/source-controller 8090:80 &
-    export SC_HOST=localhost:8090
-    kraan-controller
-    Pausing to allow user to make manual changes to testdata in /tmp/kraan-XJQUWB/testdata/addons, press enter to continue

 The kraan-controller will reprocess all AddonsLayers perioidically.
 This period defaults to 30 seconds but can be set using a command line argument.